Gianna1223/Gianna1223.github.io/index.md

 1. Understand the differences between C + + and JS in operation.
 2. Master the basic principle of network communication.
-3. Have a preliminary understanding of emscrxxx and master some simple applications.
+3. Utilize Emscripten to convert a c++ library/application into a web application via WebAssembly (WASM)
 4. Package the web into a local app.

-<5个lab的内容>

-1. utilize Emscripten to convert a c++ library/application into a web application via WebAssembly (WASM)
-2.